sharetribe/flex-docs/src/docs/cookbook-search/use-keywork-search-in-topbar/index.md

 category: cookbook-search
 ingress:
-  This guide describes how to change the Topbar search from location search to keyword search in Flex Template for Web (FTW).
+  This guide describes how to change the Topbar search from location search to keyword search in FTW-daily and FTW-hourly.
 published: true
 ---

-If your marketplace is not location-oriented, you might want to use the keyword search in the Topbar component instead of location search.
+If your marketplace is not location-oriented, but you are using FTW-daily or FTW-hourly, you might want to use the keyword search in the Topbar component instead of location search.

+> **Note:** FTW-product use Keyword search by default and it's
+> configurable through _src/config/config.js_.
+You can skip this
+> cookbook article.

 ## How to use the keyword search in Topbar